 The pharmacy's services are accessible, effectively managed and delivered safely.
 The pharmacy obtains, stores and manages medicines safely and ensure that all of the medicines it supplies are fit for purpose.
 The pharmacy team take appropriate action where a medicine is not fit for purpose.
-The pharmacy does not currently have a hazardous waste bin to dispose of hazardous waste medicines and this may increase the risk to staff and the environment.
+But the pharmacy team do not always store medicines in containers with batch numbers and expiry dates which could mean that it would be more difficult to trace these medicines when things have gone wrong.